Jul 30, 2026

-Quick take: Splash is a personal loans marketplace that offers a wide range of repayment terms and funding in as little as one business day.
+Splash is a personal loan marketplace that connects borrowers with partner banks and credit unions, rather than lending money directly itself.
+It's known for offering a wide range of repayment terms and funding in as little as one business day.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.

-Splash Financial was founded in 2013 in Cleveland, Ohio, as a marketplace connecting customers with banks and credit unions to refinance their student loans.
+Splash Financial was founded in 2013 in Cleveland, Ohio, as a marketplace connecting customers with banks and credit unions to refinance their student loans before branching out into personal loans.

 Splash expanded to personal loans in 2022, and added a home equity line of credit product in 2025.
 The company says it's helped more than 125,000 customers refinance over $6 billion in loans.

-Personal loans through the Splash Financial marketplace have interest rates (APRs) ranging from 8.99% to 35.99%.
+Personal loans through the Splash Financial marketplace have interest rates (APRs) ranging from 10.59% to 24.68%.
+Those with good-to-excellent scores — typically considered around 680 or above — tend to see the lower range of rates.

 To qualify for the lowest APR, you’ll need an excellent credit score.
 Other factors that impact the rate you qualify for include credit usage history and the specific loan term.

-Splash says the lowest rate may include a 0.25% autopay discount, but only for the shortest loan term option (2 years).
+Splash says the lowest rate may include a 0.25% autopay discount, but only for the shortest loan term option (two years).

 There are higher personal loan minimums in a handful of states: